-But many investors get tripped up, don't pay attention to critical dates, and haphazardly manage their employee stock option grants.
-As a result, they may lose out on the many benefits these stock option plans can provide.
+But it's not uncommon for employees to be confused by the stock component of their compensation.
+Some get tripped up, forget critical dates, and haphazardly manage their employee stock awards and option grants.
+As a result, they may lose out on the many benefits these stock plans can provide.

-To help ensure that you maximize your stock option benefits, avoid making these 6 common mistakes:
+To help ensure that you maximize your stock benefits, avoid making these 6 common mistakes:

 A stock option grant provides an opportunity to buy a predetermined number of shares of your employer's company stock at a pre-established price, known as the exercise or strike price.
 Typically, there is a vesting period ranging from 1 to 4 years, and you may have up to 10 years in which to exercise your options to buy the stock.

-"Ask yourself how much extra value you may get by waiting until the last second to exercise your award, and determine if that's worth the risk of letting the award expire worthless," says Scott Senseney, senior vice president, Fidelity Stock Plan Services.
+"Ask yourself how much extra value you may get by waiting until the last second to exercise your award, and determine if that's worth the risk of letting the award expire worthless," says Mark Haggerty, head of Fidelity Stock Plan Services.

 Consider these factors when choosing the right time to exercise your stock options: